contabo/cntb/README.md

 ```
 Notes:
  * the prefix tag is the locale path of the file in the bucket.
  * the --region is specificities for the region where the bucket is located.
-You can find the region of your bucket in call the command bellow.
+You can find your bucket region with command below.

 Using Cloud-Init to list all buckets and your regions
 ```sh